CloudCoinConsortium/CloudBank-V1/README.md

 # ##################
 # Service Export
 # ##################
-Exports the coins from the bank to the export folder/email so they can be downloaded or emailed.
+Exports the coins from the bank folder to the export folder/email so they can be downloaded or emailed.

-EXPORT REQUEST STRING
+*EXPORT REQUEST STRING*
 https://cloudcoin.global/bank/export.php?sn=15489521&tag=273C9DFA8061407AB8102C0A4E872CA3

-EXPORT RESPONSE STRING
+*EXPORT RESPONSE STRING*
 Response if good:
 ```javascript
 {